-Three of our four are married and we are the proud grandparents of fourteen grandchildren, ranging in age from twenty-nine to three.
+Three of our four are married and we are the proud grandparents of fourteen grandchildren, ranging in age from thirty-two to six, and one great-grandchild.

 In 2002, my first published book, Sonflower Seeds, a book of poetry, took 1st place at the Oklahoma Writer’s Federation contest.
-I have won many awards since then and published ten books available here.
+I have won many awards since then and published twelve published books available here.

-My newest historical novel, Hard Times in the Heartland received 1st place at the Oklahoma Writer’s Federation Conference in 2016.
+My third historical novel, Hard Times in the Heartland received 1st place at the Oklahoma Writer’s Federation Conference in 2016.
 It is the third in The Late Sooner series.

 I serve on the board of Heart of America Christian Writers’ Network, and teach creative writing for Kansas City Writers Group.
 I’m also a member of Oklahoma Writers’ Federation, Missouri Writers’ Guild, and Kansas Authors Club.